 THE HISTORY OF NPN

-The Nashville Publishers Network, an organization made up of independent publishers, meets monthly to share information about recording artists and labels looking for material.
+NPN, an organization of independent publishers, meets monthly (currently on Zoom) to share information about recording artists and labels looking for material.
 The main focus is Music Row country; however, other genres are also represented.
-Every month an invited guest speaker from the music community shares his or her insights with the group.
+A guest speaker from the music community is invited to each meeting to share his or her insights with the group.
 In recent years NPN has hosted an impressive list of guests from all aspects of the music business, including, Producers: Allen Reynolds, Tim Dubois, Doug Johnson, Scott Hendricks, Barry Beckett, Norro Wilson, and David Malloy; Publishers: Tim Wipperman, Larry Shell and Woody Bomar; Artists: Cowboy Crush and Chalee Tennyson; and A&R reps: Margie Hunt, Sheila Shipley Biddy, Alison Jones, and Cliff Audretch.
+Music Row's best pitch sheet, compiled by Marc Rossi, is discussed and shared among the membership.

-One of NPN's more influential presidents was Sherrill Blackman, who served from 1999 to 2001.
-He instituted our annual Fall Party, revamped the website, put in place attendance regulations, and started a cap on the number of members in order to keep the group from getting too large.
-Sherrill was followed by Larry Wayne Clark for 2 terms, and Tom Paden in 1994, who led a group of members that compiled a great demo singer cd.
+One of NPN's more influential Presidents was Sherrill Blackman, who served from 1999 to 2001.
+He instituted the annual Fall Party, revamped the website, put in place attendance regulations, and led the group to institute a limit on the number of members to keep the group from getting too large.
+Sherrill's leadership was followed by Larry Wayne Clark for 2 terms, and Tom Paden in 1994, who led a group of members who compiled a great demo singer CD.
+Robyn Taylor-Drake then took up the challenge to encourage more member participation and increase NPN visibility and outreach to the wider music community.

 By NPN historian Frank Michels

-Copyright 1996-2023 Nashville Publishers Network
+Copyright 1996-2024 Nashville Publishers Network

 Designed and maintained by Chase Internet Marketing, Inc.